asage-me/github.io/pages/github/pages/jekyll/set-up-jekyll.md

    - It will ask you if you trust the authors, I hope you do
    - You should see a pop up in the bottom right telling you VSCode detected a Dev Container config file and it will ask you if you want to use it.
 Click on Clone in Volume
      - ![Reopen in Container](/assets/img/github/pages/jekyll/reopen-in-container.png)
         > Any changes you make in the Dev Container that are not pushed to the remote repo will ONLY be stored in your docker volume and not synced to any other device.
 This means that if you delete the volume, those changes are gone.
-It is a good idea to periodically open the folder you created above with VSCode and clone it to your computer so you have a local backup just in case something happens
+It is a good idea to periodically open the folder you created above with VSCode and sync it to your computer so you have a local backup just in case something happens
         {: .prompt-danger }
    - You will get a security pop up.
 As long as you're not using Vlad's template you should be ok
      - ![Trust Dev Container Authors](/assets/img/github/pages/jekyll/trust-dev-container-authors.png)